 This is because of the very high amount of the mineral selenium in them.

 In fact, 100 grams of Brazil nuts contains 1917mcg’s of selenium (2739% of RDA).

-Meaning that as little as 2 of these bad-boys per day can speed up beard growth naturally, as selenium increases testosterone, is necessary mineral for beard growth, and speeds up thyroid function.
+Meaning that as little as 2 of these bad-boys per day can finally help you fix that sparse beard naturally (albeit not alone), as selenium increases testosterone, is necessary mineral for beard growth, and speeds up thyroid function.